stevenjacobson1/ASUG-AI163/exercises/ex3/ex3.0/ex3.0-create-joule-skill.md

 3. In the "Create Joule Skill" dialog, enter the following details.

 > [!IMPORTANT]
 > **You must use your unique UserID.**
-> Before filling in the fields, note that you need to replace `<UserID>` with your assigned user number (e.g., if your user is `T-AI163-050`, you would use `T-AI163-050`, make a note of this in noptepad for later reference ).
+> Before filling in the fields, note that you need to replace `<UserID>` with your assigned user number (e.g., if your user is `T-AI163-050`, you would use `T-AI163-050`, make a note of this in notepad for later reference ).
 This is crucial for uniquely identifying your project.

 | Field         | Value                                     |
 |---------------|-------------------------------------------|